alinnman/celestial-navigation/README.md

 # celestial-navigation
-Contains a simple python script to be used for celestial navigation. <br>
+Contains a simple python script to be used for [celestial navigation](https://en.wikipedia.org/wiki/Celestial_navigation). <br>
-Starfixes have to be obtained using a sextant, a nautical almanac and an accurate watch. <br>
+Sights have to be obtained using a sextant, a nautical almanac and an accurate watch. <br>
 The python script takes care of the sight reduction.
 For two fixes you will get two possible coordinates.
 For three or more fixes you will get one coordinate (calculated as a mean value).

 The python script only uses basic libraries (no numpy or similar) and could be installed in PyDroid to allow for use on a mobile phone.

-## 1. Creating star fixes
+## 1. Making sights

-You create a star fix with code like this
+You create a sight with code like this

-    c = starFix (date                 = "2024-05-06", \
+    c = Sight (date                 = "2024-05-06", \
                   object_name          = "Vega", \
                   time_hour            = 4, \
                   time_minute          = 4, \